Home GastronomyMy favorite Italian restaurants in Paris

 3 rue de Maubeuge 75009 Paris

-Price: starters between 7.50 € and 16 € / pizzas between 12€ and 18€ / pasta between 15€ and 19€ / desserts between 3€ and 7.50€ / cocktails between 8€ and 10€
+Price: starters between 7,50 € and 16 € / pizzas between 12€ and 18€ / pasta between 15€ and 19€ / desserts between 3€ and 7,50€ / cocktails between 8€ and 10€

 _

 A big favorite for the gourmet Italian cuisine of this restaurant which has existed since 2017 and which, unfortunately, we don’t find enough of in Paris.
 It was a treat for the taste buds from start to finish.
-This address is Philippe Baranes’, in homage to his Italian grandmother.
-My recommendations: the vitello tonnato was incredible (14 €); for pasta, we had the spaghetti with arugula pesto and wild garlic (21 €), and it had been a long time since I’d eaten such good pasta; the smoked beef carpaccio was also a treat (26 €) with summer truffle and puffed pecorino; for dessert, we went for originality with the Bruto Ma Buono, an almond emulsion, limoncello granita and amaretti (10 €).
+This is the place of Philippe Baranes, in homage to his Italian grandmother.
+My recommendations: the vitello tonnato was incredible (14 €); for pasta, we had the spaghetti with arugula pesto and wild garlic (21 €) and it had been a long time since I’d eaten such good pasta; the smoked beef carpaccio was also a treat (26 €) with summer truffle and souffléed pecorino (26 €); for dessert, we went for originality with the Bruto Ma Buono, an almond emulsion, limoncello granita, and amaretti (10 €).

 Tested in 2025 - Invitation